Torque (film): Similarities to The Fast and the Furious (2001)

 The film has been called "The Fast and the Furious on Motorcycles", referring to the use of many of the same thematic elements between the two films.
 The film's director Joseph Kahn said his intention was to make a "piss take" version of the Fast & Furious franchise, even though both movies were produced by Neal H. Moritz.
-However, Torque was made by Warner Bros, while The Fast and the Furious is made by Universal.
+However, Torque was made by Warner Bros.
+Pictures, while The Fast and the Furious was made by Universal.

 Torque specifically references The Fast and the Furious at one point, taking a line directly from the film.
 Henderson's character Ford borrows Vin Diesel's line, "I live my life a quarter-mile at a time."
 To which Shane (Monet Mazur) replies, "That is the dumbest thing I have ever heard."

 Matt Schulze, who portrayed the film's antagonist, Henry James, also appeared in The Fast and the Furious, playing Dominic Toretto's childhood friend and member of the truck hijacking team, Vince.
 Schulze would later reprise his role as Vince in Fast Five, the fifth installment in the series that transitioned from street racing to an action-packed heist series.

 Another reference to The Fast and the Furious is since Torque focused on motorcycles, it does show a street race in the beginning, involving a quarter-mile race between a Mitsubishi Eclipse and an Acura RSX, with the protagonist Cary Ford beating the 2 cars on his Aprilia RSV motorcycle.
 Also, when Ford rides past the road sign at the start of the film, it spins and reads "cars suck".